-Growing up, we rarely ever used jarred tomato sauce when we had Italian dishes.
-Being young, I never thought anything of it.
-But when I would have pasta at a friend’s house, and they used jarred sauce, I never liked it much.
-My dad was generally the one who always made the sauce; it was one of his favorite things to do on Sunday afternoons.
+Growing up, we rarely used jarred tomato sauce when we had Italian dishes, we always used our own homemade spaghetti sauce recipe.
+Because I was young, I never thought anything of it.
+But when I had pasta at a friend’s house and they used jarred sauce, I never liked it much.
+My dad was generally the one who always made our sauce; it was one of his favorite things to do on Sunday afternoons.

 - A bunch of dried basil (probably 3-5 Tbsp)